Shadow Branch Pattern

 Benefits

-Cleaner repository history — the shared repository contains only the code intended for collaboration.
+The shared repository contains only the code intended for collaboration.

-Reduced team friction — developers can use their preferred reasoning structures without forcing them into the shared codebase.
+Developers can use their preferred reasoning structures without forcing them into the shared codebase.

 Clear separation of concerns

-shadow branch → thinking layer
+shadow branch โ thinking layer

-public branch → collaboration layer
+public branch โ collaboration layer

 Trade-offs

-More branches — each feature requires both a public branch and a shadow branch.
+Each feature requires both a public branch and a shadow branch.

-Workflow discipline — developers must consistently publish from the shadow branch to the public branch.
+Developers must consistently publish from the shadow branch to the public branch.

 The Shadow Branch Pattern works well when: